The Healthy Zones project puts children’s and young people's health centre stage and supports schools to make the healthy choice, the easy choice.

 Healthy Zones is part of a wider 10-year programme delivered by Impact on Urban Health and its partners, taking a whole system, cross sector approach, that focuses on creating environments that support and encourage healthy eating and everyday activity in places where children of all ages spend their time; home, school, high streets and green spaces.

-Over five years, we'll be working across 80 primary and secondary schools in Lambeth and Southwark, located in areas of high childhood obesity.
-The aim of the project is to create sustained changes to school food environments so that healthy food is prioritised throughout the school day.
+In partnership with Impact on Urban Health, we'll be working alongside 80 primary and secondary schools in Lambeth and Southwark to create sustained changes to school food environments so that healthy food is prioritised throughout the school day.

-We will be monitoring and evaluating the impact of Healthy Zones on children’s health by looking at the food changes made and sustained over the programme.
+We monitor and evaluate the impact of Healthy Zones on young people's health by looking at the food changes schools have made and sustained.
 We’ll also be speaking to a range of staff and students in the school, as well as other partners.